Vershashukla1/Digit-recognition/README.md

 Participants are tasked with developing models capable of correctly identifying the digits (0-9) present in handwritten images.
 The objective is to predict the correct label for each image in the test dataset.

 Evaluation Metric:
-The competition's evaluation metric is categorization accuracy, measured as the percentage of correctly predicted images.
+The evaluation metric is categorization accuracy, measured as the percentage of correctly predicted images.
 The accuracy of predictions on the test set determines the model's performance.

 Repository Contents:
 Data: Includes datasets for training, validation, and testing.